corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/config-pki-tool-parameters.md

 ### Azure Key Vault HSM Key Store Configuration

 PKI Tool supports two ways of configuring Azure Key Vault HSM key stores:
-* using the Azure Active Directory Authentication Library (ADAL), or
+* using Microsoft Authentication Library (MSAL), or
-* using Microsoft Authentication Library (MSAL).
+* using the Azure Active Directory Authentication Library (ADAL).

 {{< note >}}
 R3 recommends using the MSAL dependency as a way of authenticating as MS ADAL has been deprecated by Microsoft.
 You can read more about migrating your applications to MSAL in the [Microsoft documentation]({{< relref "https://learn.microsoft.com/en-us/entra/identity-platform/msal-migration" >}}).
 {{</ note >}}

-#### Azure Active Directory Authentication Library (ADAL)
+#### Microsoft Authentication Library (MSAL)

-* **type**:
-Key store type. `AZURE_KEY_VAULT_HSM` in this case.
+* **type**: Key store type. `AZURE_MSAL_KEY_VAULT_HSM` in this case.

-* **keyVaultUrl**:
-URL of the Azure Key Vault resource.
+* **keyVaultUrl**: URL of the Azure Key Vault resource.

-* **protection**:
-Type of key protection to be used.
+* **protection**: Type of key protection to be used.
 This depends on the setup of the Azure Key Vault resource and can either be `SOFTWARE`, corresponding to software-backed keys, or `HARDWARE`, corresponding to hardware-backed keys (via a physical HSM).

-* **credentials**:
-The authentication credentials for the key vault.
+* **credentials**: The authentication credentials for the key vault.
 Currently, the only supported authentication method is via a Service Principal and corresponding authentication key store.

-* **keyStorePath**:
-Path of the key store that contains the certificate and key pair of the Service Principal used to authenticate against the key vault.
+* **keyStorePath**: Path of the key store that contains the certificate and key pair of the Service Principal used to authenticate against the key vault.
 Note that this file should be PKCS12 standard.
-One way of achieving this is by using openssl to convert the Service Principal .pem file:

-`openssl pkcs12 -export -in path/to/serviceprincipal.pem -out keyvault_login.p12`
+One way of achieving this is by using openssl to convert the Service Principal `.pem` file: `openssl pkcs12 -export -in path/to/serviceprincipal.pem -out keyvault_login.p12`

-* **keyStorePassword**:
-Password of the key store.
+* **keyStorePassword**: Password of the key store.

-* **keyStoreAlias**:
-Alias of the Service Principal key entry within the key store.
+* **keyStoreAlias**: Alias of the Service Principal key entry within the key store.

-* **clientId**:
+* **clientId**: ID of the client used during initial authentication.

+* **tenantId**: Tenant ID associated with the service principal

+#### Azure Active Directory Authentication Library (ADAL)

+* **type**: Key store type. `AZURE_KEY_VAULT_HSM` in this case.

+* **keyVaultUrl**: URL of the Azure Key Vault resource.

+* **protection**: Type of key protection to be used.
+This depends on the setup of the Azure Key Vault resource and can either be
+`SOFTWARE`, corresponding to software-backed keys, or `HARDWARE`, corresponding to hardware-backed keys (via a physical HSM).

+* **credentials**: The authentication credentials for the key vault.
+Currently, the only supported authentication method is via a
+Service Principal and corresponding authentication key store.

+* **keyStorePath**: Path of the key store that contains the certificate and key pair of the Service Principal used to authenticate against the key vault.
+Note that this file should be PKCS12 standard.
+One way of achieving this is by using openssl to convert the Service Principal `.pem` file: `openssl pkcs12 -export -in path/to/serviceprincipal.pem -out keyvault_login.p12`

+* **keyStorePassword**: Password of the key store.

+* **keyStoreAlias**: Alias of the Service Principal key entry within the key store.

-ID of the client used during initial authentication.
+* **clientId**: ID of the client used during initial authentication.

 ### AWS CloudHSM Key Store Configuration